 “Yes.”
 She took him to the garden at the back of the house.
 They stood facing each other.
-She was on the top step leading to the backdoor, looking down at him.
-They were eye-level.
+She was on the top step leading to the backdoor, looking at him.
+They were on eye-level.

 When they stood there facing each other, she on the top step leading to the back door, “You mentioned that it was your birthday is tomorrow and since I won’t see you, I thought I would give these now.”
 He held out the bouquet.